 282 Pixley Street

-Intriguing 1970’s “Tales of the City” creation!
-Behind the ficus-covered cedar-shingled exterior, this distinctive condominium was lovingly created to meet a special vision.
-The use of tongue-and-groove hemlock boards throughout, the incredible use-of-space with custom, ample built-in storage, the cedar-lined closets, the nautical brass hardware, the Mexican glazed tile flooring and the clever loft area display an avid attention to detail and pride of ownership.
-Handsome French Doors lead to the enchanting exclusive-use yard allowing for phenomenal indoor-outdoor living.
-Featuring an in-unit washer & dryer, internal access from the independent garage parking and a private street entry make this a truly magical home.
-Ideally located on a charming one-way street near all the highly-walkable Cow Hollow amenities.
+Behind the ficus-covered cedar-shingled exterior, this exclusive house-like retreat is particularly private.
+Located on a quiet alley/street, it is but steps away to the vibrant Cow Hollow neighborhood filled with an array of shops and outdoor-dining restaurants.
+The home’s unique use of tongue-and-groove hemlock boards throughout, the incredible use of space with ample cedar-lined closets, the solid brass hardware, and the Mexican glazed tile showcase unmatched, distinctive design and boast a pride of ownership.
+Handsome French Doors lead to the large, enchanting exclusive-use yard allowing for phenomenal indoor-outdoor living.
 Within proximity to Fillmore, Union and Chestnut Streets, the Marina Green, Crissy Field, the Golden Gate Bridge and the Presidio.
 This home is a real treasure!

 Showings by Appointment: